-4. Entropy cost of measurement corroborated in experiment but mischaracterized as entropy cost of erasure
+4.3 Experimental corroboration of entropy cost of measurement misconstrued as a cost of erasure

-An instance of the dysfunctional state of the literature on Maxwell's Demon, as pointed to by Norton (2025), is a case in which an experiment clearly demonstrates an entropy cost of measurement in the operation of a quantum-level "demon" but is mischaracterized as corroborating a purported entropy cost of erasure.
+An instance of the dysfunctional state of the literature on Maxwell's Demon is a case in which an experiment clearly demonstrates an entropy cost of measurement in the operation of a quantum-level "demon" but is mischaracterized as corroborating a purported entropy cost of erasure.
 This instance is found in a Physics Today article by Lutz and Ciliberto (2015).
-The authors recount the paradox of Maxwell's Demon and then say: "The proper resolution of the paradox wouldn't come for another 115 years," where their purported "proper resolution" is the conventional account invoking the need for erasure to provide the entropy balancing the Demon's sorting.
+The authors recount the paradox of Maxwell's Demon and then say: "The proper resolution of the paradox wouldn't come for another 115 years," where their purported "proper resolution" is the conventional account invoking memory erasure.
 However, the authors then cite an experiment by Raizen (Raizen, 2009) in which the entropy cost comes from the measurement step.
 The experiment involves atoms and an optical beam constituting a quantum example of the "Demon"; the experimenters and Lutz and Ciliberto correctly note that the arrangement does not violate the Second Law.
 But the physics of the experiment and even the authors' own discussion of it clearly demonstrate that it is the measurement process associated with information gain, not erasure, that saves the Second Law.
 Their description of the experiment is as follows:

-"In the [experiment of Raizen, 2009], the optical potential serves as the demon.
+"In the [experiment of Raizen, 2009 ], the optical potential serves as the demon.
 If an atom is determined to be moving from right to left-that is, if it encounters the excitation beam first, the trapdoor is opened.
 For all other atoms, the trapdoor is closed.
 Information about the position and internal state of the atoms is stored in the photons scattered by the atoms.
 Each time an atom scatters a photon, the entropy of the optical beam increases, because a photon that was propagating coherently with the beam gets scattered in an uncertain direction."

-The bolded sentence (my emphasis) describes the measurement of an atom, not an erasure of information.
+The bolded sentence (my emphasis) describes the measurement of an atom, not an erasure of stored information.
 Thus, though the authors talk about "storage" of "information" (in conformance with the information-theoretic tradition), the scattering of the beam that they acknowledge as the source of the entropy cost is the measurement of the atom's state, not an erasure of any "stored information.
 What is particularly striking is that the authors' stated intent is to argue that the need for erasure is the "proper resolution" of the paradox.
-Instead they show, via the referenced experiment and their discussion of it, that the Demon is foiled not by any erasure step but by the entropy cost associated with measurement of the atom.
-Thus, the "proper account" is indeed the entropy cost of measurement, not of a presumed mandatory erasure step, as demonstrated in the referenced experiment.
-The "erasure" tradition is so firmly entrenched that explicit experimental refutation of that tradition is presented as confirmation for it even as the entropy cost of measurement is being described.
+Instead it is clear that in the referenced experiment, the Demon is foiled not by any erasure step but by the entropy cost associated with measurement of the atom.